 Whilst you should not ignore the formal processes associated with applying for roles in response to an advert or conducted via executive search firms, remember that even within these more formal processes it is also absolutely critical that you get to know the key players, stakeholder or influencers of the organisation that you want to sit on the board of.

 By doing so you will be setting the 'mood music' around your application and be assured of greater success.
 More about this in articles to come.
 However, the best way for you to do this is to thoroughly research the opportunity that you are applying for - this means leaving your computer and picking up the phone and conducting some 'on the ground' research.

 For anyone considering a board career, you need to be aware that gaining a board appointment can be very competitive.
 You will probably be competing against other candidates with experience and connections.
-So getting yourself fully prepared so you give yourself the best chance, no matter whether it's a formal or more personal appointment process is key.
+So getting yourself fully prepared so you give yourself the best chance, no matter whether it's a formal or more personal appointment process, is key.
+Let Board Appointments help you with that preparation so you give yourself the best chance against any competition and dare them not to appoint you.

 6. How to Get on a Board